Six ways to help Haitian-Ohioans today

 Said Lynn Tramonte, Executive Director of Ohio Immigrant Alliance, “Everyone deserves to live in a safe community.
 That’s why people born in Haiti and other countries made the difficult decision to move here.
 They’re taking care of their families and that’s something to be proud of.
 Many Ohioans have welcomed immigrants with open arms.

-“As we’ve seen in Minnesota, ICE and the Border Patrol do not bring safety.
+“And if ICE is planning anything, they need to understand that a show of force from bullies with guns, hiding behind masks, will not be tolerated.
+As we’ve seen in Minnesota and Columbus during Operation Buckeye, ICE and the Border Patrol do not bring safety.
 They bring violence.
-Ohio does not want or need this federal invasion.
-Whether we’re talking about our schools, hospitals, businesses, community centers, or neighborhoods, ICE and the Border Patrol are not welcome.
-Their presence only creates pain, hurts businesses, and harms children — unnecessarily.
-Ohio leaders need to do their jobs and join us in protecting our community, rather than working with ICE and the Border Patrol, or letting them run all over our towns and cities.
+Whether we’re talking about our schools, hospitals, businesses, community centers, or neighborhoods, the presence of immigration agents on the streets of local communities only creates fear, causes pain, hurts businesses, and harms children — unnecessarily.
+Ohio leaders need to do their jobs and join us in protecting our community, rather than working with ICE and the Border Patrol, or letting them run all over our streets.